 5. The applicant meets the criteria very well.

 After selection test 1, the jury makes a selection of applicants that proceed to selection test 2.
-You will be notified of the result of selection test 1 by e-mail in the beginning of March.
+You will be notified of the result of selection test 1 by e-mail.

 Selection test 2 consists of an individual interview held by the jury.
-Invitation to selection test 2 will be sent out in the beginning of March.
+Invitation to selection test 2 will be sent out at around March 6th.

 Time and Place

 Interviews will be held individually at DOCH in Stockholm.
-Each applicant attend for his/her interview (maximum 40 minutes) during one of the following days:
+Each applicant attend for his/her interview (maximum 40 minutes) during one day i March. (dates will soon be announced).

 The jury wishes to discuss your presentation proposal and your ability to accomplish the project.
 The jury also wants to learn about your working methods and artistic choices as well as your previous/current work, artistic practice and activities.

 The jury will make an overall assessment on the information received at the interview based on what’s stated under Aim.
 After selection test 2 the jury will suggest which applicants that should be admitted and which applicant should be put on the reserve list.
-The dean of DOCH will then make the final decision about admission and reserve list.
-Decisions will be sent out in the beginning of April.
+The Vice-Chancellor of Uniarts will then make the final decision about admission and reserve list.